 The UK’s exit from the European Union – VAT, customs and excise duty

-To assist our members in preparing for the impact of leaving the EU and to better understand the issues arising, we have collated a wide variety of information.
-This collection is work in progress and will be updated as events evolve.
+To assist our members in preparing for the impact of leaving the EU and to understand the issues arising, we have collated a wide variety of information, from UK and EU legislation to HMRC’s guidance.

 Here are links to relevant transition period indirect tax indexes/guidance on GOV.UK:

 - End of transition period indirect tax legislation index is here

 - Import/export indirect tax guidance index is here

 - Postponed VAT accounting information is here and here (includes screenshots of new import VAT digital certificates)

 - Importing goods step by step checklist is here

 - Exporting goods step by step checklist is here